Age Concern Birmingham works in partnership with Forward Carers

 Home Maintenance & Repair

-Age Concern Birmingham also have their own handyperson service – The Age Concern Birmingham handyperson charges £25 per hour for labour but can provide parts and materials.
+Age Concern Birmingham also have their own handyperson service – The Age Concern Birmingham handyperson charges £30, for the first hour and £25 per hour after for each visit – for labour but can provide parts and materials at an additional charge.
 The handyperson can we carry out basic jobs, repairs, maintenance and adaptations around the home or in the garden.
 We can also carry out some large tasks subject to assessment.

 Some examples Include: